 Seen just occasionally from northern Britain and points further south, the lights are undoubtedly at their best in the Aurora Zone within the Arctic Circle, between 60° and 72° North, a curve that extends across northern Scandinavia, Iceland and southern Greenland.
 Most displays occur at a height of 100km above the earth, so on a perfectly clear night the same event can be seen from many different locations on the ground.
 The lights are strongest and most frequent between November and March, and are best viewed between 6pm and 2am.
 The displays occur practically every night during this period, but sightings depend on clear skies and minimal light pollution.
 The further away you are from the artificial lights of human settlements, the greater your chances of catching a display.
 Regions further inland normally have more cloudless nights, though the eastern winter winds regularly create clear conditions along the coast.

-A city break to Tromsø is a great introduction to Northern Lights viewing.
-The capital of Northern Norway, Tromsø is a pretty seaside town right in the centre of the Aurora Zone, with many great restaurants and cultural sights, from where you can take a night safari by sled or snowmobile to maximise your viewing opportunities.
-You can even stay overnight in a traditional Sami tent away from all artificial light in a wilderness camp at nearby Lyngen.
+A city break to Tromso is a great introduction to Northern Lights viewing.
+The capital of Northern Norway, Tromso is a pretty seaside town right in the centre of the Aurora Zone, with many great restaurants and cultural sights, from where you can take a night safari by sled or snowmobile to maximise your viewing opportunities.
+You can even stay overnight in a traditional Sami tent away from all artificial light in a wilderness camp at nearby Lyngen or head to Malangen Resort located just over an hour outside of Tromso and framed by spectacular fjords and mountains.
 Journeying still further north, Alta, the northernmost city in the world, boasts more sightings than any other place on earth, and here you can spend the night in a 30-room designer igloo.
-A little way down the coast from Tromsø lie the Lofoten Islands, a stunning archipelago with dramatic mountain peaks and vast fjords nestling close to idyllic fishing villages.
-A popular excursion is a Hurtigurten Northern Lights Cruise.
+A little way down the coast from Tromso lie the Lofoten Islands, a stunning archipelago with dramatic mountain peaks and vast fjords nestling close to idyllic fishing villages.
+A popular excursion is a Hurtigruten Northern Lights Cruise.
 These are often get booked up early, so plan now for next winter.

 Swedish Lapland has some of the most striking accommodation you can choose for a Northern Lights holiday.
 The original ICEHOTEL is sculpted to a new design each winter, 200km north of the Arctic Circle in the remote village of Jukkasjärvi.
 You can also experience nature's great spectacle from the fantastical Treehotel nature retreat in the forest of Harads, where themed treehouse rooms include The Mirrorcube, The Bird's Nest and The UFO.
-Lapland is a winter wonderland where animals are the main transport, and in a Lapland long weekend you can go moose spotting on horseback, and take sled rides powered by both reindeer and huskies.
+Lapland is a winter wonderland where animals are the main transport, and during a Highlights of Lapland experience, you can go moose spotting on horseback, and take sled rides powered by both reindeer and huskies.

 Northern Lights in Iceland